-Erika Pierson grew up in the Seattle area, beginning cello at age 7.
-She earned her Bachelor’s Degree in Cello from Indiana University and her Master’s Degree in Performance from University of Michigan.
-Between her degrees Erika studied in Berlin, at the Hochschule der Kunste, and privately in London, England under Eileen Croxford.
-Erika has given solo recitals in England, including a solo performance at St Martin in the Fields, London, in Germany, Spain, and in the United States.
-She has performed as featured soloist with orchestras in Berlin, Ann Arbor, and Everett, WA.
-Currently, Erika performs regularly as the cellist in Bella Sala String Quartet, NOCCO Chamber Orchestra, and freelances and teaches in the Seattle area.
+Erika Pierson (Mar 31) earned her bachelor’s in Cello Performance from Indiana University and her master’s in Performance from the University of Michigan.
+Between her degrees, Erika studied in Berlin, at the Hochschule der Kunste, and in London under Eileen Croxford, FRCM.
+Her other teachers included Richard Aaron, Tsuyoshi Tsutsumi, Markus Nyikos, and Erling Blondal Bengtsson.
+Erika has given solo recitals in England, Germany, Spain, and in the United States, and has soloed with orchestras in Berlin, Ann Arbor, and Everett, WA.
+On the less classical side of things, she has also performed with Mannheim Steamroller, Rod Stewart, The Walkmen, and Deltron 3030.
+Currently Erika performs regularly as the cellist in NOCCO Chamber Orchestra, and freelances and teaches in the Seattle area.